evmos/extensions/examples/no-loss-lottery/README.md

 funds return to the contract and users can withdraw their funds using the `withdraw` function.

 ## Limitations

+### No SafeMath

+The contract does not use OpenZeppelin's `SafeMath` library.
+This is fine for a showcase but be aware when deploying to testnet or mainnet you would need to use `SafeMath` to prevent overflows.

 ### No Oracle randomness